-Our school philosophy, founded on the experiences of St. Ignatius, states: “Our ideal is the well-rounded person who is: intellectually competent, open to growth, religious, loving and committed to doing justice in generous service to the people of God.
-This is why Seattle Preparatory School includes in its curriculum a Christian Service Program.
+As Seattle Prep, our philosophy, founded on the experiences of St. Ignatius, states: “Our ideal is the well-rounded person who is: intellectually competent, open to growth, spiritually alive, loving and committed to doing justice in generous service to the people of God.”
+This is why Seattle Preparatory School includes in its curriculum the Magis Christian Service Program.
 It is more than a requirement or extra work.
 Service to others is proof of our love for God and is the starting point for all that happens at Seattle Preparatory School.
-Service to others is the reason we dedicate everything we do to the “Greater Glory of God.”

 "Today our prime educational objective must be to form men and women for others; men and women who live not for themselves but for God and His Christ...men and women who cannot even conceive of a love of God which does not also include a love for the least of their neighbors.
 What kind of person is needed today?
 One who is ‘a man or women for others,’ gifted with conscience, intelligence and power, called out of his or herself, to give oneself to others in love."
 (Father Pedro Arrupe, former Superior General of the Society of Jesus)

 "The Jesuit High School, faithful to its Christian and Jesuit heritage, gives its students an experience of the value of service to their fellow humans in the name of Jesus.
 In the course of their high school years, students are expected to participate in a service-oriented experience within the school’s program.
 It is understood that the enrollment of a student in a Jesuit High School is a commitment to an exploration of the human and religious significance of Christian Service.”
 (The Jesuit Secondary Education Association)

 To provide an opportunity for the student to:

 - deepen their formation of Christian and human values and attitudes.

 - broaden their experience of the wider world.

 - respond in a practical way to the call to be men and women-for-and-with-others.

 - experience multiple ways of being of service to the world.